 Here are the six, in roughly the order they show up in incident postmortems.

-2. Marketplace plugins shipping in without review
+2. Marketplace plugins shipping without customer governance

 3. Answers without sources the auditor can replay